iProov/flutter/README.md

 - **example** - Folder containing a demonstration Flutter App containing a Dart iProov Api Client implementation (for demonstrations only)
 - **lib** - Folder containing the Flutter (Dart) side of the SDK Plugin
 - **android** - Folder containing the Android (Kotlin) side of the SDK Plugin
+- **ios** - Folder containing the iOS (Swift) side of the SDK Plugin

 ## Registration

-You can obtain API credentials by registering on the [iProov Partner Portal](https://www.iproov.net).
+You can obtain API credentials by registering on the [iProov Partner Portal](https://portal.iproov.net).

 ## Installation